rychardbarros/rychardbarros/README.md

 I am a 20-year-old software developer from Fortaleza, Brazil.
 In 2018, I was introduced to the world of development while studying in school and completing my technical degree in Computer Networking.
 Since then, I have been an avid admirer of technology and innovation, constantly seeking to learn and improve my skills as a developer.
 I am excited to contribute to open source projects and work on interesting development challenges.

-- 💼 Software Developer Apprentice at Maresia
+- 💼 Developer Full-Stack Apprentice at Maresia
 - ⚡ Tec.
 Computer Networking
 - 🖥️ Faculty of IT Management